Kay Julien

 My expertise in communication skills and conflict management strategies also extends to women in Christian ministry and corporate contexts as well.

 This audience experiences the intense stress of goals and plans being de-railed by difficult conversations, interpersonal dynamics, and communication breakdowns.
 They feel they've lost control of their situation, boundaries have become blurred, and they are keenly aware they do not know how to move forward.
+This often results in avoiding facing the situation and the loss of outcomes that matter to them.

 They want to regain their clarity, their autonomy, and want to successfully transform the difficulties with a sense of confidence, personal power, relationship preservation, and hopefulness.